vegaorion/zero-sum-ramsey-disjoint-cliques/README.md

 proofs/          DRAT certificates for the three UNSAT instances logs/            solver and checker output
-Makefile         the same targets, for anyone who prefers make
+Makefile         the same targets, for anyone who prefers make Three of the four DRAT certificates are in `proofs/`.
+The fourth, `K13_3K4_none.drat`, is too large for GitHub and is in the Zenodo archive only; see `proofs/README.md`.
+It is regenerable in about 35 minutes with `make_cnf.py` and CaDiCaL.
 ```

 ## Verify